mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``minServerVersion``: Optional string.
 The minimum server version (inclusive) required to successfully run the tests.
 If this field is omitted, it should be assumed that there is no lower bound on the required server version.
+The format of this string is defined in `Version String`_.

 - ``maxServerVersion``: Optional string.
 The maximum server version (inclusive) against which the tests can be run successfully.
 If this field is omitted, it should be assumed that there is no upper bound on the required server version.
+  The format of this string is defined in `Version String`_.

 - ``topology``: Optional string or array of strings.
 One or more of server topologies against which the tests can be run successfully.
 Valid topologies